Flash (photography): Flash-lamp and flash powder

-An alternative to magnesium ribbon was flash powder, a mixture of magnesium powder and potassium chlorate, was introduced by its German inventors Adolf Miethe and Johannes Gaedicke in 1887.
+An alternative to magnesium ribbon was flash powder, a mixture of magnesium powder and potassium chlorate, which was introduced by its German inventors Adolf Miethe and Johannes Gaedicke in 1887.
 A measured amount was put into a pan or trough and ignited by hand, producing a brief brilliant flash of light, along with the smoke and noise that might be expected from such an explosive event.
 This could be a life-threatening activity, especially if the flash powder was damp.
 An electrically triggered flash lamp was invented by Joshua Lionel Cowen in 1899.
 His patent describes a device for igniting photographers' flash powder by using dry cell batteries to heat a wire fuse.
 Variations and alternatives were touted from time to time and a few found a measure of success, especially for amateur use.
 In 1905, one French photographer was using intense non-explosive flashes produced by a special mechanized carbon arc lamp to photograph subjects in his studio, but more portable and less expensive devices prevailed.
 On through the 1920s, flash photography normally meant a professional photographer sprinkling powder into the trough of a T-shaped flash lamp, holding it aloft, then triggering a brief and (usually) harmless bit of pyrotechnics.